Warbirds flyover Los Angeles: Major formation of historic planes to soar above SoCal on Memorial Day

 "We came up with the idea after seeing the Thunderbirds and Blue Angels making the rounds,'' Commemorative Air Force Inland Empire Wing Operations Manager Bill Prosser told City News Service.
 "We're going to be a lot slower than the T-Birds and Angels so people can see us better.
 It's not like, Boom' -- they're gone.
 We'll be doing 120 mph.''

-The formation has 19 designated flyover locations, listed below, in order of the planned itinerary, with the operation starting about noon on May 25:
+The warbirds formation has 19 designated flyover locations, listed below, in order of the planned itinerary, with the operation starting at about noon on May 25:

 -- Loma Linda University Medical Center